Jazpy/adnator/README.md

 of populations.
 If not present in the configuration file, an msprime `Demography` object needs to be provided to aDNAtor's `Simulation` object's constructor.

-`focal_populations`: list of strings corresponding to population IDs, aDNAtor will simulate both the ground-truth sequences for these individuals, as well as FASTQ files resulting from read simulation.
+`focal_populations`: list of strings corresponding to population IDs. aDNAtor will simulate both the ground-truth sequences for these individuals, as well as FASTQ files resulting from read simulation.

 `focal_population_sizes`: list of integers detailing how many individuals to simulate for each